Foreign-Born Employees, Undocumented Workers And Day Laborers

 Foreign-Born Worker Death Claims Attorney

 Fatal on-the-job injuries can happen to almost anybody on the manufacturing floor or construction jobsite.
-While the number of documented and undocumented foreign employees is smaller than the entire job force at large, there should be no less attention paid to the safety and welfare of foreign nationals working in New Jersey.
+While the number of documented and undocumented foreign employees is smaller than the entire job force at large, there should be no less attention paid to the safety and welfare of foreign-born employees, undocumented workers and day laborers working in New Jersey.

 Many of the companies within the aforementioned industries require some or all of their employees to work with potentially dangerous tools and equipment.
 While many types of industrial machinery have the potential to inflict serious harm if mishandled or operated contrary to their intended design, most industrial equipment is generally safe when employees are properly instructed on how to operate them.
 Even so, the risk of injury or death in the workplace can be an ever-present threat even with the right training.

-As experienced death benefit claim professionals, the Law Offices of Jonathan F. Marshall fully understands the risk that foreign-born and non-English speaking workers regularly face.
+As experienced death benefit claim professionals, New Jersey Workers Compensation Lawyer of JFM Law fully understands the risk that foreign-born and non-English speaking workers regularly face.
 Here in the Garden State, as well as the U.S. as a whole, foreign workers are frequently found in some of the more physically demanding and hazardous jobs.
 Every year in New Jersey, an average of 30 foreign workers and resident aliens are killed on the job.

 For even the most well-off working families, a fatal on-the-job accident can take a toll on the surviving spouse, children or dependent parents.
 Fortunately, New Jersey state law requires that survivors of those victims killed in work-related accidents have the right to death benefits.
 This is mandatory monetary compensation that can often ease the financial burden for a grieving family.
 Our workers’ compensation specialist, Daniel Santarsiero, Esq., has an extensive background to help you and your family navigate the death benefit process.